OpenGeoVis/PVGeo/docs/Getting-Started.md

 !!! info "Required Modules"
     These are all of the modules that filters, readers, and macros might use in this repo.
-We recommend opening the Python Shell from ParaView (Tools->Python Shell) and testing the import of each of these modules
+We recommend opening the Python Shell from ParaView (Tools->Python Shell) and testing the import of each of these modules.
+This list will be regularly updated.

     - [SciPy](https://www.scipy.org/install.html)
     - [NumPy](http://www.numpy.org) (you may need to update ParaView's version to the latest version for SciPy to be happy)